 What is sex therapy?

 Sex therapy is therapy that focuses on relationship and intimacy issues.
-Kristen Lilla is a professional sex therapist, certified sexuality educator, as well as a Licensed Clinical Social Worker.
-Therapy will take place in an office setting.
-There will never be any nudity or sexual activities.
+Kristen Lilla is a professional and a Certified Sex Therapist, Certified Sexuality Educator, as well as a Licensed Clinical Social Worker.
+Therapy will take place in an office setting or via telehealth services that are HIPPA compliant.
+Please note, this is a professional service and there will never be any nudity or sexual activities.

 How long is a session?